Should you visit Koh Rong Sanloem? What to expect? Read on and find out!

 Traveling, is a good way to push the boundaries of our comfort zone.
 This, often means sharing rooms with insects, eating food that is too spicy, traveling on a dangling boat or squeezed in a hotel bus.
 But sometimes it means passing through a place that seems to have lost its soul.
 A place abused by people who focus on what the place can give them more than what they can give to the place.

 Koh Rong felt that way, and it was a first for us to be so uncomfortable.
 Of course this was our own experience.
 We were also going through something which didn’t help to see things in a positive light.
 Nevertheless, it allowed us to spark a conversation: how to choose places that are right for us?
 Where do we want to focus our attention?
-We elaborated a bit more on this topic in our article.
+We elaborated a bit more on this topic in our article below.
 Feel free to have a look!

 A new year, a new cycle, a new…